ThirdVector3/YObject/README.md

 ```

 #### To export game to GD level you need to click "Create Level" button in the YGameManager
+!!! geometry dash must be closed and after export you can open it !!!

 ## 🧩 Core Concepts & Features